 - They are non-migratory and sedentary, moving less than 1,000 feet from where they hatch.

 Taylor’s checkerspot butterfly (Euphydryas editha taylori)

 Taylor’s checkerspot is federally and state listed as endangered.
 It is a Pacific Northwest native (endemic) butterfly.
-It was historically found in open prairie and grassland habitats from southeastern Vancouver Island, British Columbia, south through the Puget Sound region in Western Washington, and into the southern Willamette Valley in Oregon.
-It is currently restricted to a small scattering of eight populations in Washington, a single population in British Columbia, and two populations in Oregon.
+It was historically found in open prairie and grassland habitats from southeastern Vancouver Island, British Columbia, south through the Puget Sound region of Western Washington, and into the southern Willamette Valley of Oregon.
+In addition to prairies, it also occupies coastal bluffs and dunes as well as small forest openings.
+The species is currently restricted to a scattering of eight populations in Washington, one population in British Columbia, and two populations in Oregon.